Updated: Apr 8

-First in a series about the possibilities for living with wellbeing on the cancer journey
+First of three posts about the possibilities for living with wellbeing on the cancer journey

 On a gray afternoon in February, the doctor pokes a nitrile-gloved finger into the back of my mouth and finds a hard spot on my right tonsil.
 He tells me the odds are 1 in 10 it’s a tumor.
 He smiles to reassure me.
 Good odds.